Ivo-Balbaert/The_Way_to_Mojo/book/7_Structs.md

 To show the SIMD register size on the current machine, use the function `simdbitwidth` from module `sys.info` as in line 4.
 The result `256` means that we can pack 32 x 8bit numbers together and perform a calculation on all of these with a single instruction.

 ### 7.9.3.1 Defining a vector with SIMD
+The SIMD type defaults to the architectural SIMD width of the type.
+This means you can write SIMD[DType.float32], which is equivalent to SIMD[DType.float32, simdwidthof[DType.float32]()].

 See `simd_vector.mojo`:
 ```mojo